2021 Black Sea incident

-The 2021 Black Sea incident was a diplomatic incident between Russia and the United Kingdom involving the British destroyer HMS Defender while it transited from Odesa, Ukraine, to Batumi, Georgia.
-The Minister of Defence of Russia states that a patrol boat fired warning shots, while a Su-24 aircraft dropped bombs in the vicinity of the British vessel.
-The Defender reached Batumi three days later.
+The 2021 Black Sea incident was a diplomatic incident between Russia and the United Kingdom involving the British destroyer while it transited from Odesa, Ukraine, to Batumi, Georgia.
+The Minister of Defence of Russia stated that a patrol boat fired warning shots, while a Su-24 aircraft dropped bombs in the vicinity of the British vessel.
+Defender reached Batumi three days later.

 Background

 In 2014, Russia annexed the Crimean Peninsula.
 The British government does not recognise the annexation of Crimea.